-A 2012 Nature Conservancy study1 has demonstrated that while migrating birds are most abundant in forested areas close to the Lake, they also use isolated patches near agricultural areas and even city parks.
+A 2012 Nature Conservancy study1 has demonstrated that while migrating birds are most abundant in forested areas. close to the Lake, they also use isolated patches near agricultural areas and even city parks.
 Along the northeast shore of Lake Ontario, baymouth sand bars have created wetlands and small, sheltered lagoons, such as those near Presqu'ile Provincial Park and parts of the Bay of Quinte that are particularly important rest areas for migratory birds.
 At Presqu'ile Provincial Park, 337 wild bird species have been recorded, many of them migratory, and 120 species are known to breed there.

 The west end of Lake Ontario, near Hamilton, has been designated as a globally significant Important Bird Area (IBA) in recognition of the tens of thousands of waterfowl that congregate there each spring.
-On the U.S. side, the Braddock Bay and Rochester region includes all or part of three Audubon-designated IBAs.
+The Upper St. Lawrence River/Thousand Islands area is a National Audubon Society-designated Important Bird Area.
+On the U.S. side, the Braddock Bay and Rochester region includes all or part of three Audubondesignated IBAs.
 The Braddock Bay area hosts a remarkable diversity and abundance of birds and is well known for having one of the world's largest spring hawk flights (144,000 counted in 1996), and an important owl migration point.
 Migrating butterflies also use habitat along the Lake Ontario shoreline to feed, rest, and recover after their long flight across the Lake.